StarRocks/starrocks/README.md

 ## LICENSE

 Code in this repository is provided under the [Elastic License 2.0](https://www.elastic.co/cn/licensing/elastic-license).
-Some portions are available under open source licenses.
+Some portions are available under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Please see our [FAQ](https://www.starrocks.com/en-US/product/license-FAQ).

 ## Contributing to StarRocks